Neural Diffusion Processes: Derivation of the Loss

 \section{Derivation of the Loss}

-In this section we derive the objective given in \cref{eq:objective}, following a path similar to that presented in \textcite{ho2020denoising}.
+In this section we derive the objectives given in \cref{eq:objective-full,eq:objective}, following a path similar to that presented in \citet{ho2020denoising}.
 Let $\v{s}_t = (\v{x}_t, \v{y}_t)$ be the state that combines both the inputs and observations.
 We wish to find the set of parameters $\theta$ which maximise the likelihood given the initial state, $p_\theta(\v{s}_0)$.
 While a direct evaluation of the likelihood appears intractable,